istepaniuk/kubernetes-toy-cluster/README.md

     # apt install kubelet kubeadm

-In the node that is going to have the control-plane:
+Now, to init the cluster, in the node that is going to have the control-plane:

     kubo1# kubeadm init --pod-network-cidr=10.244.0.0/16